innovation-growth-lab/dsit-impact/README.md

 The core of the project involves linking GtR publication data with OpenAlex entries, even in the absence of DOIs.
 Our approach includes:

-1. **CrossRef API Utilisation:** Generating potential DOI matches using publication metadata.
+1. **CrossRef API:** Generating potential DOI matches using publication metadata.
 2. **OpenAlex Query Searches:** Systematic API searches on OpenAlex using metadata combinations and cosine similarity measures.

-These methods ensure robust additional labelling, improving coverage for subsequent analysis.
+These methods provide additional labelling, improving coverage for subsequent analysis.

-### Citation Intent and Section Identification
+### Citation intent and Section identification

 Using Semantic Scholar’s API, we collect contextual citation information and categorise citations based on intent.
 We complement this with data from open-access full-text publications tagged by OpenAlex or available through CORE.
 A classification model will be trained to identify citation intent, enhancing our understanding of the influence of UKRI-funded research.

-### Development and Implementation of Interdisciplinary Metrics
+### Development and implementation of interdisciplinary metrics

 We evaluate the interdisciplinary nature of research teams using the methodology from Leydesdorff, Wagner, and Bornmann (2019, 2022b).
 This includes:

-- **Variety of Disciplines:** The diversity of disciplines the authors publish in.
+- **Variety:** The diversity of disciplines the authors publish in.
 - **Balance:** The publishing behavior for each discipline.
 - **Disparity:** How different the disciplines are from each other.